Project-CARPI/sis-scraper/README.md

 ### 1. Installing Required Dependencies

-**The scraper requires Python >= 3.11 to run.** If you don't have an appropriate version of Python already, [download and install one from the official website.](https://python.org/)
+**The scraper requires Python >= 3.11 to run.** If you don't have an appropriate version of Python already, [download and install one from the official website.](https://www.python.org/)

-> **Recommended:** If you don't want to clutter the global pip package space, you may optionally create a virtual environment in the project root and activate it:
+> **Recommended:** If you don't want to clutter the global Python package space on your computer, you can optionally create a virtual environment in the project root and activate it in order to keep packages scoped to this scraper only.
 >
 > **Windows**
 >